 Do the children who receive boxes need the stuff In them?

-Most OCC boxes are filled with a combination of useful things–toothbrushes, toothpaste, soap, washcloths, socks, hats, flashlights, rope, sewing kids, nail-cutters, writing stuff, etc… In addition, most people love putting in non-electronic benign toys (matchbox cars, stuffed animals, toy balls, etc…).
+Most OCC boxes are filled with a combination of useful things–toothbrushes, soap, washcloths, socks, hats, flashlights, rope, sewing kids, nail-cutters, writing stuff, etc… In addition, most people love putting in non-electronic benign toys (matchbox cars, stuffed animals, toy balls, etc…).
 I can guarantee that pretty much every box I’ve sent was full of items that would be used or enjoyed regardless of where you live–even if a smattering of the items inside weren’t great or usable.

 Are the toys simply Western inventions thrust upon the receiving children?